zowe/docs-site/docs/user-guide/install-zowe-smpe.md

-# Installing Zowe via SMP/E
+# Installing Zowe via SMP/E instructions

 This section describes the installation method and the step-by-step procedures to install and activate the functions of Zowe.